kubos/csiro/README.md

 already setup with the necessary configuration files and just needs to be copied to a new location.

-    cd /path/to/csiro
+    cd /path/to/uclinux-port
     cp -a project-template /path/to/new-project
     cd /path/to/new-project

-*Note: The new-project folder must exist outside of the csiro repo folder.*
+*Note: The new-project folder must exist outside of the uclinux-port repo folder.*

 This project is setup as a [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 This is done to simplify the configuration, as all the cross-compiling config